Delirium Tremens (DTs) in Alcohol Withdrawal

 Those at risk of delirium tremens should seek withdrawal treatment in a medical setting, such as a hospital or inpatient medical detox center.6 Only these settings afford the acuity of care—including round-the-clock monitoring and interventions—needed to ensure safety and stability during the withdrawal process.

-Professionals in these settings will work to reduce symptoms, minimize complications, and prevent serious death or harm.1 Prossionals will accomplish hese goals can be accomplished by frequently monitoring vital signs to track symptoms and progress through withdrawal, conducting lab work to identify possible risk factors, administering other medications orally and intravenously, administering antipsychotic medications, like haloperidol, to mitigate agitation, aggression, and hallucinations, and offering supportive care in a quiet, non-stimulating environment.2
+Professionals in these settings will work to reduce symptoms, minimize complications, and prevent serious death or harm.1 These goals can be accomplished by frequently monitoring vital signs to track symptoms and progress through withdrawal, conducting lab work to identify possible risk factors, administering other medications orally and intravenously, like acamprosate or disulfiram, administering antipsychotic medications, like haloperidol, to mitigate agitation, aggression, and hallucinations, and offering supportive care in a quiet, non-stimulating environment.2

 The primary treatment at this stage of recovery will be the administration of benzodiazepines, usually intravenously, to reduce the severity of delirium-associated agitation and insomnia and to lower seizure risk.2,6 Using medications like diazepam or lorazepam, physicians will usually begin with a high dose before gradually lowering over time.6